Christian Arroyo Player Props: Red Sox vs. Angels

 Angels Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Angels pitching staff ranks 20th in MLB.
+- The pitching staff for the Angels has a collective 8.3 K/9, which ranks 23rd in MLB.

-- The Angels have the fifth-ranked team ERA among all league pitching staffs (3.52).
+- The Angels have a 3.80 team ERA that ranks eighth across all MLB pitching staffs.

-- Angels pitchers combine to surrender the fourth-fewest home runs in baseball (11 total, 0.8 per game).
+- Angels pitchers combine to allow 13 home runs (0.9 per game), the eighth-fewest in the league.

-- Anderson (1-0) pitches for the Angels to make his third start of the season.
+- The Angels will look to Detmers (0-0) in his third start of the season.

-- The lefty last pitched on Sunday against the Toronto Blue Jays, when he threw 4 2/3 innings, allowing five earned runs while giving up seven hits.
+- In his last time out on Sunday, the lefty threw five innings against the Toronto Blue Jays, allowing four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.